 - Arrogant as a rooster. 🐓

-2. Arrogant as a king on his throne
+2. As arrogant as a king on his throne

-Meaning: Someone who believes they are superior to others and demands respect.
+Meaning: That simile for arrogance describes Someone who believes they are superior to others and demands respect.

 Example Sentences:

-- “He acted arrogant as a king on his throne, expecting everyone to bow before him.”
+- “He acted arrogantly as a king on his throne, expecting everyone to bow before him.”

 - “Her arrogance was as grand as a king on his throne, ruling over all in her sight.”